Shin1203/Unit3--comsci-shin/TELOS.md

 -Also, tech crew information is not classified, not illegal information for me to obtain.
 Is it feasible?
 Yes, no forseen legal issues whatsoever.

+**Operational** is it possible?
+-I will have to instruct my client, Nabill on basic procedures of using my program -I intend for the inputs and usage of program to be simple, so teaching usage should be simple -My client is savvy to technology and needs no introduction to using a program Is it feasible?
+Yes, minimal instruction is needed for client usage of app.

+**Scheduling** is it possible?
+-We will have ample time to develop our apps
+-There is no strict deadline in which I must complete my app for client, deadline only comes from class Is it feasible?
+Yes, I am confident with my ability to finish the program before deadline

+**In conclusion**
+Minimal issues percieved in TELOS throughout development of program.
+This project is feasible